 - Auditing and Attestation: 72 multiple-choice questions and 8 task-based simulations

 - Financial Accounting and Reporting: 66 multiple-choice questions and 8 simulations

 - Business Environment and Concept: 62 multiple-choice questions, 4 simulations, and 3 written items

 - Regulation: 76 multiple-choice questions and 8 task-based simulations

 Make sure you study hard for each portion.
 It is difficult to pass the CPA exam.
 The pass/fail rate is nearly 50/50.
 Consider these passing rates from 2017:

 New Jersey CPA Experience Requirement

-The next aspect of your road to the CPA license is an experience portion.
-Since the exam is quite difficult for many to pass on the first try, you might start working under a licensed CPA while you study for the exam.
+The next aspect of your road to the Certified Public Accountant CPA license is an experience portion.
+Since the exam is quite difficult for many to pass on the first try, you might start working under a licensed Certified Public Accountantwhile you study for the exam.
 Your college or university may be able to help you find an appropriate mentor so that your experience is focused on licensure.
 Many accounting firms will be happy to provide this service, as it benefits the profession, but also because you might continue working for them as a newly licensed professional.

 There are three general areas in which you will work: public accountancy, government, and private industry.
 Under each, there are specific skills you must exercise.
 Make sure you log your time performing each sort of duty so that your supervisor can sign off on it later.
 Your experience might include, but not be limited to: